anhnguyendepocen/MSc-UC-SantaCruz-Applied-Economics/Economics/Causality/README.md

 - Rosenbaum, P. R. (2017), Observation and Experiment, Cambridge, MA: Harvard University Press.
 - Scharfstein, D.O., Rotnitzky, A,., and Robins, J.M.
 (1999), “Adjusting for Non-ignorable Drop-Out Using Semiparametric Non-Response Models,” (with discussion), Journal of the American Statistical Association, 94, 1096-1146.
 - van der Laan, M.J., and Rose, S. (2011), Targeted Learning: Causal Inference for Observational and Experimental Data, New York: Springer.

+## Module 7: Introduction to Mediation

+- Mediation and Conditioning on Intermediate Outcomes
+- Reframing the Problem of Mediation
+- Identification of Controlled, Average Direct and Indirect Effects

+## Module 8: More on Mediation

+- Estimation of Mediated Effects
+- Sensitivity Analyses for Mediation
+- Instrumental Variables with a Continuous Treatment

+## Module 9: Instrumental Variables, Principal Stratification, and Regression Discontinuity

+- Instrumental Variables and the Complier Average Causal Effect
+- Principal Stratification
+- Regression Discontinuity

+## Module 10: Longitudinal Causal Inference

+- The g-formula
+- Marginal Structural Models
+- Structural Nested Mean Models and g-estimation

+## Module 11: Interference and Fixed Effects

+- Introduction to Interference
+- Interference Continued
+- Fixed Effects Regressions in Econometrics